benhoyt/benhoyt.github.com/writings/python-api-design.md

     ):
 ```

-Look at those four right brackets at the end of the `fish` type in the second version!
-But even the first version with the new syntax it pretty unwieldy.

 Even as I was writing this I saw a post about [PEP 695](https://peps.python.org/pep-0695/), which proposes a new syntax for type parameters (generic types).
+It will be included in Python 3.12, along with two other proposals introducing new syntax for [method overrides](https://peps.python.org/pep-0698/) and using [`TypedDict` for `**kwargs`](https://peps.python.org/pep-0692/).

 But I must be fair -- there's definitely a positive side to type annotations:

-* They help catch bugs
+* They help catch bugs.
+You need fewer tests if you have type checking.
-* They make refactoring much safer
-* They make documentation and usage clearer
+* They make refactoring easier and safer.
+* They document what types are acceptable.
-* They provide better navigation and auto-completion in your IDE
+* They help your IDE provide better navigation and auto-completion.

 Those last two points in particular make them useful for users of your library.

-On balance, for standalone programs, I'd probably avoid type annotations in small programs and scripts, but use them in medium to large ones.
-For libraries, I definitely think it's the right thing to do to ship with type annotations in 2023.
+On balance, I definitely think it's the right thing to do in 2023 to ship your library with type annotations.

 And of course, don't just use them, but run [Pyright](https://microsoft.github.io/pyright/) or [MyPy](https://www.mypy-lang.org/) over your library's code on every commit.
 (At the moment I don't have a strong reason to prefer one or the other).

-**Takeaway: Use type annotations at least for your public API; your users will thank you (in their hearts).**
+**Takeaway: Use type annotations at least for your public API; your users will thank you.**

 There's a ton more to say about types and type annotations in Python, but here I'll just mention one other modern Python tool: data classes.